 - Determine if your application's workload is stable or fluctuating over time.
 If your workload fluctuates over time, use Azure VM scale sets to automatically scale the number of VM instances.
 Otherwise, you will have to manually increase or decrease the number of VMs.
 For more information, see the Virtual Machine Scale Sets Overview.

 - Select the right service tier for Azure SQL Database.
 If your application uses Azure SQL Database, ensure that you have selected the appropriate service tier.
 If you select a tier that is not able to handle your application's database transaction unit (DTU) requirements, your data use will be throttled.
-For more information on selecting the correct service plan, see the SQL Database options and performance: Understand what's available in each service tier document.
+For more information on selecting the correct service plan, see SQL Database options and performance: Understand what's available in each service tier.

 - Create a process for interacting with Azure support.
 If the process for contacting Azure support is not set before the need to contact support arises, downtime will be prolonged as the support process is navigated for the first time.
 Include the process for contacting support and escalating issues as part of your application's resiliency from the outset.